zuggamasta/GPX-Importer/README.md

 # GPX-Importer
-A python GPX importer with multi file support for blender
+A python GPX importer with multi file support for blender.

 ![Large set of *.GPX rendered at once](_examples/preview.jpg)

 > [!note]